 Once the rabbit flesh is chopped, finely chop the celery and onion.
 Cut carrots into cubes.
 Brown the rabbit in extra virgin olive oil, high heat.
 When it's golden, add all the vegetables: carrots, celery and onion.
 Fry the vegetables well and blend with white wine.

-When the alcohol has evaporated, add juniper, cloves, bay and finely chopped herbs.
+When alcohol has evaporated, add juniper, cloves, bay and finely chopped herbs.
 Combine vegetable broth or rabbit broth, salt and cook covered and over low heat for about 45 minutes or until the sauce is well restricted and fragrant.